edemagbenyo/covid19-screening/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed the latest version of `Node.js`
-* You have a `<Windows/Linux/Mac>` machine.

 ## About the project

 Covid19-screening is a simple application for tracking the novel coronavirus pandemic cases.
-This platform provides up-to-date information on the cases count per country, global case data and, some preventive measures.
-The information is presented in a table and graphical format to enable easy interpretation of the data.
+This platform provides up-to-date information on the cases count per country, global cases data and, some preventive measures.
+The information is presented in a tabular and graphical format to enable easy interpretation of the data.

 ## Installing covid19-screening